What to Expect

 Dinner church is church, but over dinner.
 We meet Sundays at 5 p.m. to encourage each other to know and live the teachings of Jesus, ask questions, grow friendships, and of course – share a meal.

 You’ve never been to a dinner church?
 We understand.
 Visiting probably feels like you’re crashing someone’s dinner party.
 But don’t worry – you’re not.

 Here’s what to expect when you visit us.
 First, you can expect a place for you at our tables!

 Around 4 PM a few folks will arrive to finish dinner preparations and make sure our tables are ready.
 Some may be practicing on the guitar or queuing up a video.

 When you enter through the main doors, our meeting space is to the left, then right.
 There are signs pointing the way.

 We eat dinner together at 5 PM.
 Cooking is rotated around a handful of folks that love to cook, so our guests and most of our group just has to show up and eat!
 We value a gathering of simplicity and rest.
 We want your Sunday morning to be restful and your evening free of dishes!

 Dinner is buffet style, with gluten free options.
-And there’s plenty of good coffee!
-(Decaf too).
+And there’s plenty of regular and decaf coffee.